quan6791/NTIRE-Single-Image-Dehazing-Challenge-CVPR-2019/README.md

 This is my work at Challenge

-We using the 3D-Unet for dehazing the images.
+We using the Unet for dehazing the RGB images.
+The input shape was resized to (512, 512, 3)

     inputs = Input(input_shape)
     conv1 = Dropout(do)(activation()(Conv2D(32, (3, 3), padding='same')(inputs)))